 Thanks for visiting my website, my name is Carla, and I am a computational linguist and translator specialized in Human Factors in Machine Translation, Machine Translation Quality Evaluation, Translation Quality Assurance and Multiword Expressions.
 I am based in Dublin, Ireland.

-Up to recently I worked as Director of Linguistic Services at Unbabel, a Machine Translation startup company that aims at removing language barriers in customer support.
+I currently work as the Global Program Manager of Iconic Translation Machines, Ltd., a Machine Translation company part of the RWS group and specialised in bespoke Machine Translation and Language Technology solutions.
+Up to April 2020 I worked as Director of Linguistic Services at Unbabel, a Machine Translation startup company that aims at removing language barriers in customer support.
 Prior to joining Unbabel I worked as a Marie Skłodowska Curie fellow within the EDGE MSCA COFUND project at the ADAPT Centre in Dublin City University (DCU).
 While in Dublin I was also a member of the Centre for Translation and Textual Studies (CTTS) of DCU.
 In my MSCA project, I investigated how we can use Machine Translation to help non-native speakers of English to publish their research in English.

 I graduated in English Philology at the University of Zaragoza (2004) and then moved to Barcelona to continue studying.
 There, I graduated in Translation and Interpretation (German, English, Spanish) (2006), and Linguistics and Technological Applications (2007).
 After working in the translation industry for a few years and as a part-time researcher in linguistic infrastructure projects, I was granted a Marie Curie Early Stage Researcher fellowship in 2011.
 As a result of that, I relocated to Norway to pursue my PhD in Computational Linguistics at the University of Bergen.
 There, I also worked as a researcher in linguistic infrastructure projects.
 In 2015 I was granted a Marie Curie Experienced Researcher fellowship and relocated to Spain to work in a translation company researching the impact of Machine Translation in professional translation workflows.